 The aging of a dog is surprisingly similar to humans.
 As your dog's age advances, it slows down, starts having gray hair and joint problems.
 Along with this, there is a significant change in a dog's behavior and activity levels.
 It is difficult to tell whether these behavioral changes are simply due to old age or a sign of impending death.
 While each dog acts differently before death, there are some unmistakable symptoms that can warn you about your dog's approaching death.

 Common Behavioral Symptoms

 Decrease in Movement

-While slowing down of activities in dogs is associated with aging, it is more pronounced in his/her final days.
+While slowing down of activities in dogs is associated with aging, it is more pronounced in their final days.
 An old dog may not show any enthusiasm to go for long walks, jump around, and play.
 But a dog that is nearing its end, may lie at the same spot for hours together.
-Alternately, he/she may sleep for most of the day or night.
-Even if he/she attempts to stand, the limbs are most likely to fail under the body's weight due to lack of energy.
+Alternately, it may sleep for most of the day or night.
+Even if it attempts to stand, the limbs are most likely to fail under the body's weight due to lack of energy.

 What to Do: Allot a cool, quiet, and shaded corner of your home to your dog.
 Alternately, allot a space in your family room.
 This will enable your pet to take comfort from feeling surrounded by his/her family.

 Loss of Bladder and Bowel Control

 Another common observation is that dogs lose bladder and bowel control when their death is approaching.
 This may surprise you but it can even happen to dogs that have been potty-trained and almost never had any such 'accidents'.
 It is also common for dogs to have diarrhea towards the end of their lives.
 Such conditions most often lead to dehydration in your pet.